Justin01Wu/others/aws/aws.md

 - The EBS snapshots are a point in time backup of the EBS volume.
 It is an incremental snapshot, is always specific to the region and never specific to a single AZ
 - When creating an EBS the user cannot specify the subnet or VPC.
 However, the user must create the EBS in the same AZ as the instance so that it can attach the EBS volume to the running instance.
 - When a user is trying to mount a blank EBS volume, it is required that the user first creates a file system within the volume.
+- The user can increase the size of the volume but cannot decrease it less than the original snapshot size.

 ### EFS
 The service is highly scalable, highly available, and highly durable.
 Amazon EFS stores